ergisgjergji/project-manager/README.md

 Security: JWT Token

-A running demo is illustrated in this link: https://ergis-project-manager.herokuapp.com/
+A running demo is illustrated in this link: https://ergis-project-manager.herokuapp.com/ (it might take some seconds to load in the first try due to Heroku)